Efficient sequential Bayesian inference for state-space epidemic models using ensemble data assimilation: Sensitivity to ensemble size and prior

 In Figure~\ref{fig:rho_sens}, we examine how changes in the reporting fraction $\rho$ affect the recovery of key model parameters.
 The simulated data were generated under the same settings as in Example~1, but with reporting probabilities $y_t \sim \text{Poiss}(\rho Z_t)$ for $\rho \in \{0.5,0.6,0.7,0.8,0.9,1\}$.
 During inference, we assumed that $\rho$ was known and matched the value used in data generation.
 The results show that, although the magnitudes of some estimates, especially $\beta_t$ and the early values of $\gamma$ and $\nu_{\beta}$, vary with $\rho$, the overall temporal patterns and qualitative behaviour remain largely robust across reporting scenarios.
 This indicates that the framework can reliably recover the main dynamic features of the system when the reporting fraction is correctly specified.

-We also assessed the impact of using non-informative priors by assigning $\alpha, \gamma, \nu_{\beta} \sim \mathcal{U}(0,1)$ and fitting the model to simulated data.
+We also assessed the impact of using non-informative priors by assigning $\alpha, \nu_{\beta} \sim \mathcal{U}(0,1)$ and $\gamma \sim \mathcal{U}(0,1)$ for Examples~1 and~2, $\gamma \sim \mathcal{U}(0.1, 0.2)$ for Example~3, and fitting the model to simulated data.
 With flat priors, the posterior distribution is largely determined by the likelihood, causing the posterior mode to align closely with the maximum likelihood estimate.
-Figures~\ref{fig:prior_sens1} and~\ref{fig:prior_sens2} summarize the results for Examples~1 and~2, respectively, showing the evolution of the filtered parameter trajectories and the final marginal and joint posterior distributions.
+Figures~\ref{fig:prior_sens1},~\ref{fig:prior_sens2} and~\ref{fig:prior_sens3} summarize the results for Examples~1,~2 and~3, respectively, showing the evolution of the filtered parameter trajectories and the final marginal and joint posterior distributions.

 In both examples, the filtered means for $\alpha$ and $\gamma$ quickly converge toward the true parameter values, and the $95\%$ credible intervals narrow as more data are assimilated, indicating progressive information gain from the likelihood.
 At the final time step, the marginal posterior densities and contour plots reveal compact, unimodal surfaces centered near the true values.
 The parameters $\alpha$ and $\gamma$ are particularly well recovered.
 However, the posterior of $\nu_{\beta}$ exhibits a slight shift relative to SMC$^2$.
 Crucially, the corresponding contour plots show no qualitative change in the joint-dependence structure, that is, eSMC$^2$ does not produce different correlations or spurious multimodality.